BetriuJaume/Projecte_Prog/README.md

-# This is the final project for the Programming course UniVR
+This is the final project for the Programming course UniVR.
+Here you will find the main file for the Streamlit presentation in the file Projecte.py, some auxiliary functions for the project in the file auxiliary_functions.py, the code for the Neural Networks and Random Forest in the Jupyter Notebook RandomForest_Code_and_NN.ipynb